Science and Math Showcase

 Science and Math Showcase Agenda

-For activities that have multiple sessions, the information in each session will be the same.
-For activities that require sign up, you will sign up in person at the Science and Math Showcase event.
+All of the following events are in the Hall of Science (HSCI) building unless otherwise noted.
+Links in the agenda lead to activity descriptions, which can be found below the agenda.
+For activities that require sign up, you will sign up in person during the Science and Math Showcase event.

 TimeActivity